maxkatzmann/Hipe/README.md

 1. Download the code from this repository.

 # Usage
-Launch the tool by calling `python3 HyperVis.py`
+Launch the tool by calling `python3 Hipe.py`

 # Controls
+Different ways of manipulating the drawing is split into different modes.
+A red bar beneath the corresponding button indicates which mode you are in.
+Each mode can be activated by either pressing the corresponding button or by pressing the key in square brackets.

+## Select
+The select mode is used to select objects and manipulate the selection.
+The shortcut key is `S`.
+The primary selection (red) is the last object selected.
+Secondary selections are marked purple.

+* `Mouse 1`: Selects the object within the selection radius (indicated by a magenta circle) that is closest to the mouse cursor.
+* `Shift Mouse 1`: Adds to the selection.
+* `Space`: Pressing space while pressing the mouse button down cycles through the objects within the selection radius.
+If the object is a circle it will be highlighted in magenta.
+* `E`: Adds/removes an edge between two selected objects.
+* `R`: Sets the radii of all selected objects to match the radius of the primary selection.

+## Translate
+The translate mode is used to translate the primary selection.
+The shortcut key is `T`.

+* `Mouse Drag`: Moves the primary selection to the current cursor position.
+Upon further dragging the object follows the mouse cursor.

+## Mark
+The mark mode is used to add points to the canvas.
+The shortcut key is `M`.

+* `Mouse 1`: Add a point at the current cursor position..

+## Circle
+The circle mode is used to add circles to the canvas.
+The shortcut key is `O`.
+A newly added circle will have the `current radius`, which can be adjusted using the mouse wheel or the `+` / `-` keys.

-* `Right Click` adds a circle centered at the current location of the mouse
+* `Mouse 1`: Add a point at the current cursor position.

-* `Shift Right Click` adds a point without a circle
+## Polygon
+The polygon mode is used to create polygons, i.e., points (marks) that are connected by edges, to the canvas.
+The shortcut key is `P`.

-* `Left Click` on a point selects the point and the circle that it is centered in
+* `Mouse 1`: Adds a point at the current cursor position.
+And another point at the same position that will now follow the mouse cursor.
-* `Shift Left Click` adds to selection
-* `Mouse Drag` moves the circle on the plane
+* `Mouse 2`: Places the point currently following the mouse and closes the polygon.
-* `BackSpace` deletes a selected point
-* `Mouse Wheel` or `+` or `-` changes the size of the selected circle
-* `O` adds a circle centered at the origin
-* `E` adds an edge between all selected points (press again to remove)
-* `H` adds a hypercycle (partially) around 2 selected nodes (press again to remove)
+* `Shift Mouse 2`: Places the point currently following the mouse without closing the polygon.

+## Mode independent controls
+These actions are available in all modes:

-* `G` adds a circle centered at the origin that contains a grid (press again to remove)
+* `G`: Add/remove a grid within a circle of the `current radius` centered at the origin.
-* `R` sets the radius of all selected points to the one of the first selected point
-* `C` cycles through the colors of the selected circle `[Black, Green, Red, Blue, Orange and Magenta]`
+* `C`: Change the color of selected objects by cycling through `[Black, Green, Red, Blue and Orange]`
-* `S` prints the drawing as SVG
-* `I` prints the drawing as Ipe
+* `D`: Clear all, i.e., remove all objects.
+* `Mouse wheel` / `+` / `-`: Change the `current radius`.
-* `D` Delete everything
+* `Backspace`: Delete the currently selected objects.
+* `Escape`: Clear selection.

 # Notes
 * The blue point at the center represents the origin of the hyperbolic plane
-* New circles are black and have the same size as the last circle that was edited
 * Trying to add an edge between two already connected points will delete the edge between them
 * An edge between items of the same color will also have this color
-* When using `S` or `I` a folder called `output` will be created where HyperVis was launched.
+* When saving a drawing as Ipe or SVG a folder called `output` will be created where Hipe was launched.
 The drawing will be saved as SVG or Ipe file using the current timestamp as filename.

 # Known Issues
-* Tk does not seem to recognize mouse scroll events in macOS High Sierra
+* Tk does not seem to recognize mouse scroll events in macOS High Sierra or later.